-The Pension Fund represents a liability that will not crystalise in an immediate cash outflow but would affect the Trust in the form of an increase in the employer pension contributions over a number of years.
-The Trust is confident that it can meet the required pension contributions from projected future income without a significant impact on its planned level of activity.
+The Pension Fund has moved to a slight surplus form a significant liability, that will not crystallise in an immediate cash inflow.
+The Triennial Review on the pension scheme has taken place over the summer, any impact on contributions is as yet unknown.
+However, the Trust is confident that it can meet the required pension contributions from projected future income without a significant impact on its planned level of activity.
 The risk surrounding the Trust's pension liability has been taken into consideration when preparing the annual budgets and, therefore, the Trust's reserves requirement will continue to be calculated without setting aside a designated reserve to cover the pension liability.